 - Instance name: If the database instance isn't a named instance, you can use only the computer name of the SQL Server.
-If you've named the instance, use computer-name\instance-name as the database instance name.
-To determine the server instance name that you're using, run select @@servername on the SQL Server.
+If you have named the instance during the instance setup, use computer-name\instance-name as the database instance name.
+To determine the server instance name that you are using, run select @@servername on the SQL Server.
 The return value is the exact database instance name.
-If your SQL server listens on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
+If your SQL server is configured to be listening on a custom port other than the default port 1433, set the custom listener port by appending a comma to the instance name.
 For example, type DXSBC-SRD-1,2433 in the Instance name text box, where 2433, following the comma, denotes the custom listener port. - Database name: Type a custom database name in the Database name text box or use the default database name preset in the text box.
 Click Test connection to test the connectivity to the SQL Server instance and the validity of the database name.

-A custom database name must consist of only A-Z, a-z, 0-9, and underscores, and can't exceed 123 characters.
+A custom database name must contain only A-Z, a-z, 0-9, and underscores, and cannot exceed 123 characters.

-- You must have the securityadmin and dbcreator server role permissions of the database.
-If you do not have the permissions, you can: - Ask the database administrator to assign the permissions for the installation.
-After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed.
+You must have the securityadmin and dbcreator server role permissions of the database.

+If you do not have the permissions, you can:

-- Or, during the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
+- Ask the database administrator to assign the permissions for the installation.
+After the installation completes, the securityadmin and dbcreator server role permissions are no longer necessary and can be safely removed. - Or, use the SessionRecordingAdministrationx64.msi package under \layout\image-full\x64\Session Recording on the Citrix Virtual Apps and Desktops ISO.
+During the msi installation, a dialog box prompts for the credentials of a database administrator with the securityadmin and dbcreator server role permissions.
 Type the correct credentials and then click OK to continue the installation.